← Back to 史記

 9

-Tai Gong probably died when he was over one hundred years old, and his son Duke Ding Lü Ji of the Lü clan was established.
-Duke Ding died, and his son Duke Yi De was established.
-Duke Yi died, and his son Duke Gui Cimu was established.
-Duke Gui died, and his son Duke Ai Buchen was established.
+Tai Gong died more than a hundred years later, and his son Duke Ding, Lü Ji, succeeded him.
+After Duke Ding died, his son Duke Yi succeeded.
+After Duke Yi died, his son Duke Gui, Cimu, succeeded.
+After Duke Gui died, his son Duke Ai, Buchen, succeeded.

 10

-During the time of Duke Ai, the Marquis of Ji slandered him to Zhou.
-Zhou boiled Duke Ai and established his younger brother Jing.
-This was Duke Hu.
-Duke Hu moved the capital to Bobei, and this was during the time of King Yi of Zhou.
+In Duke Ai’s time, Lord Ji slandered him to Zhou.
+Zhou had Duke Ai boiled to death and installed his younger brother Jing, who became Duke Hu.
+Duke Hu moved the capital to Bohai, during the reign of King Yi of Zhou.

 11

-Duke Ai's younger brother Shan from the same mother resented Duke Hu.
-Then together with his faction, he led the people of Yingqiu to surprise attack and kill Duke Hu and established himself.
-This was Duke Xian.
-In the first year of Duke Xian, he completely expelled Duke Hu's sons, and therefore moved the capital from Bobei and governed Linzi.
+Ai’s younger full brother Shan resented Duke Hu, so he and his faction led the people of Yingqiu in a surprise attack that killed Duke Hu and established Shan himself as Duke Xian.
+In the first year of Duke Xian, he drove out all the sons of Duke Hu and then moved the capital to Bohai and governed from Linzi.

 12

-In the ninth year, Duke Xian died, and his son Duke Wu Shou was established.
-In the ninth year of Duke Wu, King Li of Zhou fled and resided at Zhi.
-In the tenth year, the royal house was chaotic, and the ministers administered the government.
-This was called 'Gong He.'
-In the twenty-fourth year, King Xuan of Zhou was initially established.
+In the ninth year Duke Xian died, and his son Duke Wu, Shou, succeeded.
+In the ninth year of Duke Wu, King Li of Zhou fled and lived in Zhi.
+In the tenth year, when the royal house was in disorder, the ministers exercised power and called it “Gonghe.”
+In the twenty-fourth year, King Xuan of Zhou first ascended the throne.

 13

-In the twenty-sixth year, Duke Wu died, and his son Duke Li Wuji was established.
-Duke Li was tyrannical and cruel.
-Therefore, Duke Hu's son again entered Qi, and the people of Qi wanted to establish him.
-Then together they attacked and killed Duke Li.
-Duke Hu's son also died in battle.
-The people of Qi then established Duke Li's son Chi as lord.
-This was Duke Wen, and they executed seventy persons who had killed Duke Li.
+In the twenty-sixth year, Duke Wu died, and his son Duke Li, Wuxi, succeeded.
+Duke Li was cruel and tyrannical, so the sons of Duke Hu re-entered Qi.
+The people of Qi wanted to install one of them, and together they attacked and killed Duke Li.
+The son of Duke Hu also died in battle.
+The people of Qi then installed Duke Li’s son Chi as lord, making him Duke Wen, and killed seventy men involved in Duke Li’s death.

 14

-Duke Wen died in the twelfth year, and his son Duke Cheng Tuo was established.
-Duke Cheng died in the ninth year, and his son Duke Zhuang Gou was established.
+Twelve years later, Duke Wen died and his son Duke Cheng, Tuo, succeeded.
+Nine years later, Duke Cheng died and his son Duke Zhuang, Gou, succeeded.

 15

-In the twenty-fourth year of Duke Zhuang, the Quan Rong killed King You, and Zhou moved east to Luo.
-Qin began to be ranked among the feudal lords.
-In the fifty-sixth year, Jin assassinated their lord Marquis Zhao.
+In the twenty-fourth year of Duke Zhuang, the Quanrong killed King You, and Zhou moved east to Luo.
+Qin was first enfeoffed as a feudal state.
+In the fifty-sixth year, the state of Jin assassinated its lord, Duke Zhao.

 16